 Homepage

-I am a Ph.D. student working on the theory of modern machine learning at the IDEAS Center of the University of Pennsylvania advised by Prof. Hamed Hassani.
-Previously, I obtained my M.A. in Statistics and Data Science from the Wharton School of the University of Pennsylvania, and my B.Sc. in Electrical Engineering from Sharif University of Technology (with highest distinctions).
-Here you can find my CV.
+My Ph.D. at the IDEAS Center of the University of Pennsylvania advised by Prof. Hamed Hassani focused on developing mathematical techniques to analyze tractable high-dimensional models of deep learning, and using them to better understand modern learning systems.
+I was fortunate to be able to collaborate extensively with Prof. Hamed Hassani, Prof. Edgar Dobriban, Dr. Donghwan Lee, Dr. Thomas T.C.K.
+Zhang, and Prof. Nikolai Matni.
+Before that, I obtained my M.A. in Statistics from the Wharton School of the University of Pennsylvania, and my B.Sc. in Electrical Engineering from Sharif University of Technology (with highest distinctions).

 My interest is in Deep Learning {Theory, Optimization, Phenomenology}, Random Matrix Theory, High-Dimensional Statistics, Information Theory, and Quantitative Finance.
 My work addresses several questions: